seiler-emerson/Entra21_Project_EMR_2022/README.md

 ----

-## :rocket: Instructions for execute the Project
+## :interrobang: Instructions for execute the Project

 1. Make a project copy to your machine:
     - git clone https://github.com/seiler-emerson/Entra21_Project_EMR_2022.git